 All the pages are easily printable.

-The new Mindworks Surrey Access and Advice service is being developed and is replacing the CAMHS Single Point of Access (SPA).
+We now have a Mindworks Surrey Access and Advice service which replaced the CAMHS Single Point of Access (SPA).

 Access and Advice helps young people and their families in need of support to access it in the most appropriate way.
 It is intended to enable easy and early access to advice and signposting to existing support as well as acting as a doorway (gateway) to more specialist or clinical support as needed.